 Some students have course petitions or departmental waivers that address some major or minor requirements.
 These exceptions have to be manually entered on your audit report.
 If you have questions about the status of these petitions or waivers please contact the Registrar’s Office or a faculty advisor in your major.

-If you believe that some courses are not listed correctly on your audit please contact the Advisement Center and we will review these instances with the Registrar’s Office to determine if your coursework accurately reflects your progress toward your degree.
+If you believe that some courses are not listed correctly on your audit please contact the Registrar’s Office to determine if your coursework accurately reflects your progress toward your degree.

 Students should apply for graduation after they register for their final term at Saginaw Valley.
-The graduation application is available at the Registrar’s Office on the first floor of Wickes Hall.
+The graduation application is available online via the Registrar's Office Webpage.